 by Bishop V. Navarro

-Bishop V. Navarro (she/her/hers) is a poet, writer, and media studies scholar from Tampa, Florida.
+Bishop V. Navarro (they/she) is a poet, writer, and media studies scholar from Tampa, Florida.
 She holds an MFA in Creative Writing from the University of South Florida and currently pursues a PhD in Communication at USF.
-Her scholarly work examines invasion and boundary vulnerability in horror and science fiction media.
-The Haunting of Hill House (2018) is her favourite story ever.
+Her scholarly work examines boundary vulnerability in horror and science fiction media.
 You can find her on Twitter, Letterboxd, Instagram, and Tumblr @vnavarrowriter